-All of the City Employee Defendants and their companies gained confidential information regarding Plaintiffs' System in the context of either working with Plaintiffs under the City's Contract or because of their presence during Plaintiffs' communications with Dell.
+All of the City Employee Defendants and their companies, as well as the Ciber Defendants, gained confidential information regarding Plaintiffs' System in the context of either working with Plaintiffs under the City's Contract or because of their presence during Plaintiffs' communications with Dell.

-After Plaintiffs rejected the City Employee Defendants' efforts to have the Imagine Defendants become subcontractors to Plaintiffs in the Contract and after ignoring Drake's comment regarding not having a piece of the Contract, the City Employee Defendants and their companies, now the Imagine Defendants, NetMethods and Veracent, set out to destroy Plaintiffs.
+After Plaintiffs rejected the City Employee Defendants' efforts to have the Imagine Defendants become subcontractors to Plaintiffs in the Contract and after ignoring Drake's comment regarding not having a piece of the Contract, the City Employee Defendants and their companies, now the Imagine Defendants, NetMethods and Veracent, with the assistance of the Ciber Defendants, intentionally and in concert, set out to destroy Plaintiffs.

-Instead of terminating the Contract pursuant to its own terms, the City, along with the Ciber Defendants, the City Employee Defendants and their companies stopped authorizing Plaintiffs' work, failed to order cameras and failed to authorize payment for cameras such that the Contract minimums could not be maintained and the extensive research, testing and development costs were not covered.
+Instead of terminating the Contract pursuant to its own terms, the City, along with the Ciber Defendants, the City Employee Defendants and their companies, intentionally and in concert, stopped authorizing Plaintiffs' work, failed to order cameras and failed to authorize payment for cameras such that the Contract minimums could not be maintained and the extensive research, testing and development costs were not covered.